yunusikezer/Object_Detection_YOLOv8n/README.md

         (For some beginner friendly experince you can try https://roboflow.com)

-2. After you get your all images annotaded you can move on to training progress visit [Ultralytics](https://public.roboflow.com) Github profile
+2. After you get your all images annotaded you can move on to training progress visit [Ultralytics](https://public.roboflow.com) Github profile to choose which model and size you want to contine with
+3. ss